A Guide to the Best Swimming Holes in Litchfield National Park.

 Tjaynera (Sandy Creek) – 4WD only

 Tjaynera, or Sandy Creek, is only accessible via the 4WD Reynolds Track, so unfortunately, not everyone can experience it.
 A gorgeous waterfall and plunge pool awaits you.
 A magnificent spot surrounded by nature and not overcrowded like the main 2WD swim sites in the park.
-There is a considerable walk to the plunge pool (3.4km return), so be prepared with suitable footwear and water.
+There is a considerable walk to the plunge pool (3.4 km return), so be prepared with suitable footwear and water.

 Surprise Creek Falls – 4WD only

-The Suprise Creek Falls are known for many waterfalls and swimming holes.
+Surprise Creek Falls are known for many waterfalls and swimming holes.
 Each waterfall flows into its small swimming hole, so you can potentially get a whole waterfall and pool to yourself to enjoy!
 Again, Surprise Creek Falls, like Tjaynera, is only accessible via the Reynolds 4WD track.